PNAILab-CSB-NCI-NIH/cmm-web-submitter/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-This repository contains a Python script that automates the submission of `.pdb` and `.mrc` file pairs to the [CheckMyMetal (CMM) web server](https://cmm.minorlab.org/), triggers analysis, and downloads the resulting JSON output.
+This repository contains a Python script that automates the submission of `.pdb`/`.cif` and `.mrc` file pairs to the [CheckMyMetal (CMM) web server](https://cmm.minorlab.org/), triggers analysis, and downloads the resulting JSON output.

 It uses Playwright for browser automation and supports parallel execution with asynchronous programming.